sumslong/library-usage/README.md

 Data from City of Chicago Data Portal and the Census Bureau.

 This project is built in CSS, HTML, and JavaScript (d3.js).
-Python (Pandas) was used to clean the datasets.
+Python (Pandas) was used to clean and merge the datasets.
 It was completed in satisfaction of requirements for CAPP 30239 - Data Visualization for Policy Analysis at the University of Chicago.